Mpox Information for Providers

 - Encourage patients to keep their rashes covered

 - Practice strict hand hygiene with soap and water, or use alcohol-based hand sanitizer after touching rashes

-- People with monkeypox should follow the following recommendations until cleared by state or local public health officials:
+- People with mpox should follow the following recommendations until cleared by state or local public health officials:

 - Do not leave the home except as required for emergencies or follow-up medical care.

 - Friends, family, or others without an essential need to be in the home should not visit.